mistydemeo/vox_explainer_history/article.md

 People with the virus have been detected in other countries, which is the reason the WHO declared the outbreak a public health emergency.
 But to date, those have mainly been travelers from China and their close contacts.
 “So if people are traveling [anywhere outside of China,] your risk is close to zero percent,” Bogoch said.

 What if you have to travel and you’re seated near someone who is sick?
-That’s not even time to panic.
+That’s not time to panic, either.
 “There has been some work looking into the risk of acquiring infectious diseases through air travel,” Bogoch said.
 “The risk of acquiring a respiratory infection through air travel is still extraordinarily low.”

 The risk does go up if you happen to be seated within six feet of a person with a respiratory infection.
 But even there, simple proximity doesn’t necessarily mean you’ll catch anything.
 Instead, the more infectious the person is, and the longer you sit near them, the higher your risk.
-If you’re not near the person for very long, or they’re not very infectious, the lower the risk.
-And again, it’s unlikely that sick person even has the coronavirus.
+If you’re not near the person for very long, or they’re not very infectious, the risk is lower.
+And again, it’s unlikely that sick person has the coronavirus.

 ## 4) I’m still worried about the new coronavirus.
 What should I do to protect myself?
 Buy a mask?